Radiation Nephropathy

 Prognosis

-Radiation nephropathy may progress to end-stage renal failure.
-The same is true of BMT nephropathy; the occurrence of end-stage renal failure in subjects who have undergone BMT is almost 20 times higher than it is in the age-matched general population.[7]
-The progression to end-stage renal failure has also occurred after internal radioisotope radiotherapy.
+Radiation nephropathy may progress to end-stage renal disease (ESRD).
+The same is true of BMT nephropathy; the occurrence of ESRD in subjects who have undergone BMT is almost 20 times higher than it is in the age-matched general population.
+[12] The progression to ESRD has also occurred after internal radioisotope radiotherapy.
 Complete renal failure may evolve in weeks in severe cases, and after years in less severe cases.
-One can predict when a patient will need dialysis by making a graph of 100/plasma creatinine versus time.
-At the point where the 100/plasma creatinine value is equal to 10, the estimated renal function is approximately 10% of normal, revealing that dialysis may be needed soon after that.
-(See Rate of Kidney Function Loss.)

-Patients with BMT nephropathy whose renal function declines to the point of their needing chronic dialysis have a poor prognosis compared with that of age-matched control subjects receiving dialysis.
+Patients with BMT nephropathy whose kidney function declines to the point of their needing chronic dialysis have a poor prognosis compared with that of age-matched control subjects receiving dialysis.
 This probably is related to the burden of immunosuppression and past illness associated with BMT.
-Individuals with BMT nephropathy may also have accelerated atherosclerosis, which may be related to total-body irradiation and chemotherapy.[8]
+Individuals with BMT nephropathy may also have accelerated atherosclerosis, which may be related to total-body irradiation and chemotherapy.
+[13]

 Mortality/morbidity